LAtanassov/go-openshift/README.md

 # go-openshift
-GOAL: of this repository is to evaluate - how to deploy CI and CD pipeline for golang on using OpenShift
+Goal of this repository is to evaluate - how to deploy CI and CD pipeline for golang on using OpenShift

 # Finding

 * CI - from source to docker image is difficult
   * no dedicated jenkins slave with golang build env. available - need to be created
-  * build within a docker container difficult to setup
+  * build within a docker container difficult to setup - docker-in-docker issue
+* CD skipped as Openshift 4.x will move to helm charts deployment

 # Minishift init